Qerdandi/AHOME/README.md

 - If you are in the same room as the killer, a skill test starts (calculation or writing a letter).
 If you succeed, you dodge the hit else you lose a life,
 - The presence of a generator or object in a room is indicated next to the room name in brackets.

-**Note :** Some values such as the number of lives, skill tests, the number of items, of generators can be modified in the "customPreset.txt" file.
+> Some values such as the number of lives, skill tests, the number of items, of generators can be modified in the "customPreset.txt" file.
 Don't modify the values in "defaultPreset.txt" file.

 > Your statistics are also available in "saveData.txt" file.
 You can delete the old one (his creation is automatic).